National Heritage status

 - Garden Island - Sydney

-- Gun House - Fremantle (formerly part of the Artillery Barracks, now is a stand-alone)
+- Gun House - Fremantle (formerly part of the Artillery Barracks, now a stand-alone)

-In addition to the Defence owned Commonwealth Heritage Listed properties noted above, DHA owns and manages several other Commonwealth Heritage Listed sites.
+In addition to the Defence owned Commonwealth Heritage Listed properties noted above, DHA owns and manages two other Commonwealth Heritage Listed sites that are currently under development:

 - Fort Wallace – Stockton